forestryio/forestry.io/hugo/content/docs/changelog/2019-08-06-changelog.md

 draft: true

 ---
+### Enhancements

+* Better search for pages and in select fields options.
+  We even wrote a [blog post about how we do search text in Forestry](/blog/full-text-searching-with-postgres/).

+### Bug fixes

+* Fix a bug preventing to use **Create template from Page**
+* Sanitize media filenames to **prevent failed media uploads**

 ### Deprecation

 * **Deployments:** New sites can no longer be deployed by Forestry.
 Existing sites have until the end of the year to move to a dedicated CI/CD platform.
 Read our sunset notice.
 * As a result, **Standard Previews** are also deprecated in favor of **Instant Previews** for new sites**.** Existing sites still using standard previews have until the end of the year to make the switch.

-### Bug fixes

-* Fix a bug preventing to use **Create template from Page**
-* Sanitize media filenames to **prevent failed media uploads**

 ###